How I Removed My Acrylic Nails At Home

 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-I am not a nail expert, do not hold me accountable if this doesn't work for you, but I know a lot of you, like me, get acrylic nails.
-Whether they are acrylic tips or powder dip acrylic layers, there's a good chance they're growing out right about now and you're struggling to keep your hands clean and function in everyday life.
-Before you take clippers to them or try to peel them off, try what I did to get my acrylic powder dip nails off this past weekend.
-This should also work to remove your acrylic nails at home too.
+I am not a nail expert, so do not hold me accountable if this doesn't work for you.
+I know a lot of you, like me, get acrylic nails.
+Whether they are acrylic tips or powder dip acrylic layers, there's a good chance they're growing out right about now, and you're struggling to keep your hands clean and go about your everyday routine.

 What you Need:

 • Acetone nail polish remover.
-You need the acetone to remove the acrylic.
-You can find acetone nail polish at any drugstore, at Ulta, and at Amazon.
+Acetone is needed to remove the acrylic.
+You can find acetone nail polish remover at any drugstore, Ulta, and Amazon.

 • Aluminum foil